Click on the job below for the full description and how to apply.

 To Apply:

-Interested candidates should submit a resume, cover letter, list of three references, and any relevant portfolio materials demonstrating their experience, as well as their contact information, to gpkusakawa@aasforum.org with the subject line SPECIAL POLICY ADVISOR/POLICY CONSULTANT APPLICATION – [FIRST & LAST NAME].
-No phone calls, please.
+Interested candidates should submit the following materials to **hiring@aasforum.org** with the subject line **”SENIOR POLICY ADVISOR APPLICATION – [FIRST & LAST NAME]”**:

 Director of Litigation & General Counsel